Toggle menu

 Sustainability

-2.3 The outcomes of the performance measures detailed above are updated in the Highway Infrastructure Asset Management Strategy which is published on the Council's website at the following address.
+2.3 The outcomes of the performance measures detailed above are updated in the Highway Network Management and Services webpages.

 Type of Maintenance